 Without understanding it can be easy for kids to disappear down a rabbit-hole of self-loathing: I’m such a screw-up.
 Or simply write the subject off: I’ll never get it anyway, so why bother?

 When it comes to learning disorders, knowledge is power.
-Helping your child understand his learning difference — not just what it is, but the specific ways it affects him both in and out of school — is the bedrock of success.
+Helping your child understand their learning difference — not just what it is, but the specific ways it affects them both in and out of school — is the bedrock of success.
 For example:

-- If your child gets off track easily or has problems with impulsivity, “studying” with friends might not be the best way for him to prepare for tests.
-Agree that this year he’ll study in a dedicated quiet place at home and see his buddies afterwards.
+- If your child gets off track easily or has problems with impulsivity, “studying” with friends might not be the best way for them to prepare for tests.
+Agree that this year they’ll study in a dedicated quiet place at home and see their buddies afterwards.

-- If your daughter is easily overwhelmed by large projects, look at her syllabus together and make a plan to break daunting assignments down into smaller, more manageable pieces.
+- If your child is easily overwhelmed by large projects, look at their syllabus together and make a plan to break daunting assignments down into smaller, more manageable pieces.

-- If she’s struggled with a particular subject, add support and planning from the start, rather than waiting until she’s falling behind.
+- If they’re struggled with a particular subject, add support and planning from the start, rather than waiting until they’re falling behind.

 Make organization a priority

 Disorganization and poor time management: twin agents of chaos and destruction.
 Nothing pushes a new semester off course faster than lost assignments, forgotten backpacks and late arrivals.
-If your child struggles with organization, help her be proactive.
-Discuss with her organizational challenges and choose some realistic strategies for tackling them.
+If your child struggles with organization, help them be proactive.
+Discuss their organizational challenges and choose some realistic strategies for tackling them.
 Here are some tips to help you get started.